 CENTER FOR INFORMATION SYSTEMS CERTIFICATION REIMBURSEMENt

 For these awards, you must be a computer information systems major or minor who has completed at least six hours in your information systems courses.

 CENTER FOR INFORMATION SYSTEMS TUITION SCHOLARSHIPS

 If you are currently a computer information systems major, then you may be eligible for these awards.
-Up to six awards are planned.
+Up to five awards are planned.